 Pill imprint U-S 181 has been identified as Divalproex sodium delayed-release 250 mg.

-Divalproex sodium is used in the treatment of bipolar disorder; migraine prevention; mania; epilepsy; hyperekplexia (and more), and belongs to the drug class fatty acid derivative anticonvulsants.
-There is positive evidence of human fetal risk during pregnancy.
+Divalproex sodium is used in the treatment of bipolar disorder; migraine prevention; mania; hyperekplexia; epilepsy (and more), and belongs to the drug class fatty acid derivative anticonvulsants.
+When treating epilepsy and manic episodes associated with bipolar disorder: There is positive evidence of human fetal risk during pregnancy.
+When treating migraine: Not for use in pregnancy.
 Divalproex sodium 250 mg is not subject to the Controlled Substances Act.

 See also related documents.